Frijol/climate-change/GLOSSARY.md

 ## ATPZEV
 Advanced Technology Partial Zero-Emission Vehicle: hybrid, compressed natural gas, and methanol fuel cell vehicles with near-zero emissions and extended emissions system warranties [EIA, 35][EIA]

+## BA
+balancing authorities (electric grid)- they provide a reliable open-access power transmission service by keeping supply and demand balanced and scheduled [More than Smart, 16][More than Smart]

 ## BAPV
 Building applied photovoltaic [IFC]